Kalihati

 Kalihati (কালিহাতী) is a town of Kalihati Upazila, Tangail, Bangladesh.
 The town is situated 22 km northeast of Tangail city and 102 km northwest of Dhaka city, the capital of Bangladesh.

 Demographics

 According to Population Census 2011 performed by Bangladesh Bureau of Statistics, The total population of Kalihati town is 37,038.
-There are 8731 households in total.
+There are 8,731 households in total.

 Education

 The literacy rate of Kalihati town is 53.4% (Male-58.4%, Female-48.3%).
+There is a textile engineering college called Bangabandhu Textile Engineering College in the town.
+A pre cadet school is also a part of the town according to data from Google Maps.